-This may explain why THC can chill you out AND make you paranoid.
+This may explain why THC can chill you out OR make you paranoid.

 If you are anything like I am, your relationship with cannabis has evolved over the years.
 In college, I dabbled recreationally.
 In my twenties, I had to stop because it was no longer pleasant for my anxiety.
 Now, in my thirties, I’m experiencing it all over again for its medicinal properties.
 What I know now, is that the experience depends entirely on the dose.
 A small dose offers one experience, and a high dose provides one entirely different.
 While this differs for everyone, in my case, a low dose means relaxation, and a high dose means panic.
 Does this sound familiar?

 There is Biphasic THC but Cannabis is Biphasic too

 Cannabis contains over one hundred different cannabinoids, many of which are biphasic in nature.
 Biphasic means “having two phases,” and when it comes to describing medications, it illustrates a dose-response curve.
 A low dose has one effect and a higher dose another.
 Each end of the dose curve may trigger opposite experiences.

 As the only known intoxicant in cannabis, biphasic THC elicits different responses for different people.
 In tiny doses, I find it relaxing and capable of keeping my anxiety in check (especially when combined with CBD).
 In a medium to high dose, it tends to trigger panic, with paranoia creeping in.
 THC is a measurably biphasic compound, but this strange effect is not unique to cannabis.